LAA225/Distributed-Hash-Table/README.md

 Once a node has identified its successor, it formally joins the DHT and informs other nodes of it's existence.
 Which enables them to update their own fingertables.
 The node then is active and builds its own fingertable over time.

 The node can now fulfill its main purpose: storing and looking up files.

-<sup>3</sup> In full scale each node would use both IP addresses and port numbers to connect to other nodes.
-However for demonstrative purposes, this dht runs locally with each node running as a seperate process using different port numbers to simulate the chord.
-Later versions may incorporate both ip and port.
-<sup>4</sup> First node encountered moving clockwise from node

 ### User Handler and Request Handler